We have developed a simple step-by-step guide to joining the ICO. But if you are still not sure of something, please feel free to get in touch.

 Invitation to interview

-If you are short listed, our HR team will email or phone you, usually at least a week before the interview date.
+If you are short listed, our HR team will contact you, usually at least a week before the interview date.
 We will also let you know if there are any additional requirements.
 Depending on the role, these may include a presentation, a written assessment or completing an online verbal reasoning assessment.

 Stage 4: Offer of employment

-Our HR Team will send you a letter confirming the provisional offer of employment, along with a copy of the main terms and conditions of employment.
+Our HR Team will send you a provisional offer of employment, along with a copy of the main terms and conditions of employment.
 Your offer will be made subject to satisfactory references, occupational health clearance, proof of right to work in the UK and security clearance.

 Evidence of qualifications